Vladimir Makhlai

-In July 2019, the Komsomolsky District Court of Togliatti found Vladimir Makhlai and hist son Sergei guilty of large-scale fraud and sentenced them to nine years in prison.
+In July 2019, the Komsomolsky District Court of Togliatti found Vladimir Makhlai and his son Sergei guilty of large-scale fraud and sentenced them to nine years in prison.

 Career

 He started his career in 1953 as a turner’s apprentice in his native town Gubakha, moving up to assistant machinist at Gubakhin Chemical Plant in 1961.

 He studied for an undergraduate degree in Chemistry and Technology at Perm Polytechnic Institute from 1961 to 1965.

 He moved up through the ranks at Gubakhin Chemical Plant between 1966 and 1973, working, in succession, as a machinist, foreman, mechanic, deputy head of production facility, head of compression facility, head of air separation facility.
 Makhlai became Deputy Director for capital asset construction in 1973.

 He became Chief Executive of Gubakhin Chemical Plant in 1974.
 He was appointed Director General of Togliattiazot in April 1985.
 He has been living in London, since 2006.
 He is married, with two sons.
 The President’s position was abolished at Togliattiazot in May 2011.